Spooky, Full of Turkey, Spoiled in Gifts, and a New Year. With the approaching consumer-holidays, we can combat a season of electronic-carnage.

 “Step’s aim is to reduce dangers to humans and the environment which result from inadequate and irresponsible treatment practices.
 Crucially, Step aims to advance resource efficiency and prevent ongoing e-waste generation”

 E-Waste does not need to define our generation.
 The turn over life of electronics is to short!
 Together let’s demand a better system for purchasing, repairing and recycling our electronics.

 And Lovely, it was a pleasure.
 Thank you for sticking with me!!
 I hope I have left you enlightened and ready to tackle the waste in your daily life.
 See my post Unconcious Acts of Waste: I-Wasted if you haven’t already.

-Be conscious about your waste — you will are wiser for it!
+Be conscious about your waste — you will be wiser for it!